apigee/ansible-opdk-accelerator/README-ansible-configuration.md

 configurations provided by conventions are convenient for runtime configurations that are short lived or have a reduced scope.
 Ansible configuration files is appropriate when runtime configurations have a larger scope or have a greater impact due to the long term maintenance or support concerns that are addressed.
 This repository provides support for the large scope of installation, configuration and maintenance of Apigee Planets.
-We will configure Ansible configuration files.
+Consequently, this framework configures Ansible configuration files so that logs, caches, inventory and roles can be located and shared across the different Apigee Planets that may be supported.

 ## Configure Ansible OPDK Accelerator Runtime Attributes